-The track from the Hydro Camp climbs and sidles around a hill before following a more open ridge with spectacular views of the east coast, before dropping down along a signposted side track for about 10 minutes to Pinnacles Hut.
-Look for the remains of Dancing Camp Dam 5 minutes down the track from the hut.
+Look for the remains of the Dancing Camp Dam 5 min down a track from the hut.
 This stringer flume dam, built in 1921, was the second largest dam in the valley and was partly restored in 1994.

 Time: 40 min one way

 A steady climb, steep in places, follows a well constructed stepped path 1 km in length to the summit of the Pinnacles (759 metres).
 Here there are spectacular views of the bush, mountains and coastline of the eastern Coromandel.
 Take care at the summit.